sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 $ git checkout --orphan <branch-name>        # Create a branch with no commit list .
 # Push
 $ git push origin <branch-name>                   # Push to remote branch
 $ git push -u origin <branch-name>                # -u tells Git to remember the parameters, so that next time we can simply run `git push`
-.
+$ git subtree push --prefix dist origin gh-pages  # push only a specific folder to remote branch .
 # Delete
 $ git branch -d <branch-name>                              # Delete the local branch, show a warning